 Élan brings a multi-disciplinary background to the table: with a B.A. in theatre and a minor from the Marshall School of Business at USC, she’s acted in, directed and produced a variety of projects over the last decade in both film and theater.
 She developed the Casting and burgeoning Production departments at We Make Movies, whose short, Agnes, was selected as a finalist in the Shot on RED Film Festival.

 Described as a “tornado in a linen closet,” Aubrey is a NYU and William Esper Studio trained actor who made the leap to Los Angeles.
 She got her start playing Daddy Warbucks in her grade school play (it was an all-girls’ school) and fell in love with performing (but not with wearing bald caps).
 She recently produced and acted in, WMM's first 1/2 hour comedy series, OFF THE GRID.
 Thanks to an early interest in technology, and parents who didn’t think extracurricular computer classes would be socially impairing, Aubrey began working with various small companies building their online communities.
 Able to apply her geeky tendencies to her true passion – film (apologies to slow cooked bbq ribs), she is thrilled to be working with her fellow eccentrics at WMM.

 Editor-In-Chief / Operations

 Sapna Gandhi is an actor, singer-songwriter, and content creator.
-In addition to TV credits such as SCANDAL and AMERICAN HOUSEWIFE, she has appeared in numerous shorts and features, including indie cult feature DUST UP (2012) and festival darlings IN ABSENTIA (2017) and THUMPER (2017).
+In addition to TV credits such as SHAMELESS and SCANDAL, she has appeared in numerous shorts and features, including festival darlings IN ABSENTIA (Raindance) and THUMPER (Tribeca).
 Gandhi created the comedic series BROAD STROKES, produced and starred in the short BREAK and feature ABOUT STRANGERS (both under the umbrella of her production company Elegant Grotesque), and has produced several series and films (most recently SCRAP, starring Anthony Rapp and directed by Leena Pendharkar, and Noel Gallagher’s High Flying Birds’ STRANDED ON THE EARTH).
-She is also 1/2 of the nascent musical duo, VATAVARAN, was born in England, raised all over the states, studied English and Women’s Studies, and trained at the American Conservatory Theatre in SF.
+She is also 1/2 of the musical duo, VATAVARAN, was born in England, raised all over the states, studied English and Women’s Studies, and trained at the American Conservatory Theatre in SF.